Getting started with Elicit

 Extract Data from PDFs

-Simply upload your PDF files, select the ones you'd like to include in this Notebook, and click the arrow button.
+Simply upload your PDF files or select files you've already added to your library that you'd like to include in this table, then click the arrow button.

-Elicit will create a table with those papers, which you can then use to review, summarize, or dig deeper into your topic by adding columns or additional steps.
+Elicit will create a table with those papers, which you can then use to review, summarize, or dig deeper into your topic by adding columns or additional steps, including chatting with those papers.

 For tips on extracting data from PDFs, see the articles below: